islandproblem/islandproblem/essay.md

 1. A competitive arms race for computation has no known limit.
 2. The universe is big, complicated, and chaotic.

-AGIs will not be competing to reach an absolute target.
-Instead it will be based on *relative* comparison.
-They are competing to just have *more* than the other AGIs, but there is nothing that says where this "have more" process stops.
-Even if we've been calling it an "arms race" between AGIs, it's not a race to a final finish line — where they achieve some kind of maximally-useful amount of computational power.
+AGIs will not be competing to reach an absolute ceiling.
+Instead this competition will be based on a *relative* comparison.
+They are competing to just have *more* computational power — and so more *options* — than the other AGIs, but there is nothing that says where this "have more" process stops.

+Even if we've been calling it an "arms race" between AGIs, it's not a race to a final finish line — where they achieve some kind of maximally-useful amount of options and computational power.

 An AGI race is different from a nuclear arms race where it "saturates" eventually — where a country can destroy the world many times over with their hydrogen bombs, and so they slow down to just maintain their apocalyptic stockpile rather than expand it.